-The requirements of the Climate Bonds Standard align to two distinct phases of the bond issuance process: Pre-Issuance Requirements and Post-Issuance Requirements.
-The scope of pre-issuance verification and post-issuance verification differ accordingly.
+The requirements of the Climate Bonds Standard align to two distinct phases of the Issuance process: Pre-Issuance Requirements and Post-Issuance Requirements.
+The scope of Pre-Issuance Verification and Post-Issuance Verification differ accordingly.

 The main difference between the two engagement scopes is that at pre-issuance, the flow of funds and funding of Nominated Projects & Assets has not yet occurred.
-This means the scope of the Pre-Issuance Requirements is to check that appropriate systems and processes are in place (or likely to be in place) to ensure that the bond will conform with the Climate Bonds Standard once the bond has been issued.
+This means the scope of the Pre-Issuance Requirements is to check that appropriate systems and processes are in place (or likely to be in place) to ensure that the bond, loan or other debt instrument will conform with the Climate Bonds Standard once issued.
 This is different to providing a conclusion on the operating effectiveness of systems and processes; as is a common component of most assurance engagements.